Crest Whitestrips have become extremely popular for their convenience and affordability.

 How Crest Whitestrips Work

-Crest Whitestrips work by pressing on a clear strip of whitening gel against the teeth for several minutes to whiten them.
+Crest Whitestrips work by pressing a clear strip of whitening gel against the teeth for several minutes to whiten them.

 The strips are made of a plastic material and are coated with adhesive and hydrogen peroxide or carbamide peroxide whitening gel.
 It takes several minutes for the whitening gel to penetrate the enamel to “bleach” the teeth.